NationalSecurityAgency/timely/README.md

 4. If you don't mind losing some metric data in the event of an Accumulo tablet server death, you can set the `table.walog.enabled` property to false and the `table.durability` property to none on your metrics table.
 This should speed up ingest a little.

+5. When creating metric queries in Grafana, specify the tags in most specific to least specific.
+This should yield better query performance.